Astrology MCP Server: 171+ AI Tools Across 12 Domains [2026]

 - Remote HTTP transport means zero local dependencies.
 No Docker, no npm install, no stdio processes.
 Just a URL.

-- Connect all 9 servers to Claude Desktop, Cursor, VS Code, or any MCP-compatible agent in under 5 minutes.
-Build a multi-domain spiritual AI agent today with Roxy.
+- Connect all 12 servers to Claude Desktop, ChatGPT, Cursor, n8n, or any MCP-compatible agent in minutes.
+Build a multi-domain spiritual AI agent today with RoxyAPI.

 About the author: Torsten Brinkmann is an Astrologer and Developer Advocate with 16 years of experience in Western astrology and software engineering.
 He holds an M.Sc. in Computer Science from TU Munich and has contributed to open-source ephemeris and chart rendering libraries.
 His writing addresses both the astronomical mathematics behind natal charts and the developer integration patterns for astrology APIs.